Road trip habits of happy travelers include enjoying the journey, knowing when to make and break rules, and finding great travel deals.

 — I will drive on interstate highways if the weather is nasty or I am just not feeling it where I am.
 Life, and my road trip, is too short.

 — Another rule I will break is eating at chains.
 If they are regional and places I rarely see, I will go.
-Chains like Pollo Tropical in South Florida and El Pollo Loco and In N Out in the US west are favorites.
+Chains like Pollo Tropical in South Florida and El Pollo Loco and In N Out on scenic drives along the west coast are favorites.
 You gotta do what you gotta do!

 Well, I am just sort of restating one of my above rules here.
 Eh, get used to it.